cegme/MADden/demo_script_cikm2012.md

 ### Queries

-#### 1. Give me 5 comments about a 'Tebow'  with 'negative' sentiment.
+#### 1. Give me 5 comments about 'Tebow' with 'negative' sentiment.

 We first need a way to perform sentiment analysis from tweets.